-The Digital Industries Apprenticeship Standards are being designed by the industry for apprentices employed in a wide variety of different organisations in the public, private and voluntary sectors.
-Employers likely to use the new Standards include:
+The apprenticeship Standard for IS (Information Systems) Business Analyst was designed by the industry for apprentices employed in a wide variety of different organisations in the public, private and voluntary sectors.
+Employers likely to use the new Standard include:

-- Large IT businesses, each of which may take on hundreds of apprentices a year, where the Apprenticeship pathway is a mainstay of recruitment; - Small and medium-sized specialist IT businesses, which may employ apprentices as core staff to provide the skills for growth; - Large non-IT businesses, which may employ a handful of apprentices in IT roles, typically at head office; - Small and medium-sized non-IT businesses, which may take on a small number of apprentices in these roles, to support their core business.
+- Large businesses each of which may take on hundreds of apprentices a year, where the Apprenticeship pathway is a mainstay of recruitment; - Small and medium-sized businesses which may employ apprentices as core staff to provide the skills for growth; - Public sector organisations that require these skills.